 What time is Disneyland Hotel check in?

 You may check in anytime, but rooms are available after 3:00 pm.
-Be sure to arrive early if you plan to go into the parks on the day of your arrival and utilize Extra Magic Hour.
-The front desk will issue you room keys to access the pool and Extra Magic Hour (valid theme park admission required).
+Be sure to arrive early if you plan to go into the parks on the day of your arrival and utilize Early Entry.
+The front desk will issue you room keys to access the pool and Early Entry (valid theme park admission required).
 If you need to hold your luggage at the hotel, Bell Services can take care of that for you as well.

 What is the Disneyland Hotel address?